Stigma and Discrimination

 Our approach

-We continue to work with journalists and journalist networks around the world to encourage responsible reporting on mental health.
+We work with journalists and journalist networks around the world to encourage responsible reporting on mental health.

-- In 2022, we supported the launch of the Lancet Commission’s study on ending stigma and discrimination in mental health and now work to ensure the survey’s recommendations are implemented.
+- In 2022, we supported the writing, launch and now implementation of the Lancet Commission’s study on ending stigma and discrimination in mental health.

 - Together with the Global Mental Health Peer Network, we developed a media manifesto to end mental health stigma and discrimination.

-- We’ve supported the WHO to review the media guidelines for suicide prevention and will continue to identify platforms to disseminate the guidelines.
+- We supported the WHO to review, publish and promote the 2023 media guidelines for suicide prevention.

 - We contributed to a 2024 Lancet article exploring the perspectives of people with lived experience and how they can be part of reducing stigma and discrimination.